Inductive logic programming at 30: Hypotheses

-Integrating probabilistic reasoning into logical representations is a principled way to handle such uncertainty in data.
+The most principle way of handling noise is to integrating probabilistic aspects into logical representations so that uncertainties in data can be directly modelled.
 This integration is the focus of statistical relational artificial intelligence (StarAI) \cite{pilp,DeRaedtKerstingEtAl16}.
 In essence, StarAI hypothesis representations extend BK with probabilities or weights indicating the degree of confidence in the correctness of parts of BK.
-Generally, StarAI techniques can be divided in two groups: \textit{distribution representations} and \textit{maximum entropy} approaches.
+StarAI is a big and prolific field; for that reason, we will not cover it in entirety but rather briefly introduce the main ideas that overcome limitations of logic programming-based ILP systems.

+Generally, StarAI techniques are based on two ideas: \textit{distribution semantics} and \textit{maximum entropy}.
 Distribution semantics approaches~\cite{Sato95astatistical}, including Problog~\cite{raedt:problog} and PRISM~\cite{Sato2001ParameterLO}, explicitly annotate uncertainties in BK.
 To allow such annotation, they extend Prolog with two primitives for stochastic execution: probabilistic facts and annotated disjunctions.
 Probabilistic facts are the most basic stochastic primitive and they take the form of logical facts labelled with a probability $p$.
 Each probabilistic fact represents a Boolean random variable that is \tw{true} with probability $p$ and \tw{false} with probability $1-p$.
 For instance, the following probabilistic fact states that there is 1\% chance of an earthquake in Naples. \begin{code} 0.01::earthquake(naples). \end{code}

 An alternative interpretation of this statement is that 1\% of executions of the probabilistic program would observe an earthquake.
 The second type of stochastic primitive is an annotated disjunction.
 Whereas probabilistic facts introduce non-deterministic behaviour on the level of facts, annotated disjunctions introduce non-determinism on the level of clauses.
 Annotated disjunctions allow for multiple literals in the head, where only one of the head literals can be \tw{true} at a time.
 For instance, the following annotated disjunction states that a ball can be either green, red, or blue, but not a combination of colours: \begin{code} $\frac{1}{3}$::colour(B,green); $\frac{1}{3}$::colour(B,red); $\frac{1}{3}$::colour(B,blue) :- ball(B). \end{code}